Yumi Sugimoto

 Yumi Sugimoto (杉本 有美, Sugimoto Yumi) is a Japanese model, actress, and singer.
 She is currently under contract with the talent agency Face Planning.

 Career

 Modeling career

 Sugimoto began her career in modeling during elementary school, when she was chosen in a Grand-Prix semi-audition for the girls manga magazine Ribon.

 Acting career

 In July 2007 she received her first lead role in TV Tokyo's late TV drama series Boys Esté.
 Her latest role is Miu Sutō/Go-on Silver in the 2008 TV Asahi's tokusatsu series Engine Sentai Go-onger.
 She stars also in Mutant Girls Squad under the direction from Tak Sakaguchi, Noburu Iguchi and Yoshihiro Nishimura.

 Music career

 Aside from singing character portrayal songs in Engine Sentai Go-onger, Sugimoto has expressed an interest in producing music.
 She released her debut single, "Harukoi", composed by Tomosuke Funaki, on February 17, 2010.

 Personal life

 Sugimoto married a non-celebrity man in 2016, but they divorced in July 2019.
+She announces her remarriage and pregnancy of her first child on May 13, 2026.